microsoft/FluidFramework/docs/content/docs/concepts/dds.md

 ### Consensus-based data structures

-Clients must always assume their local DDS state is stale since there may be changes from remote clients that they have not yet received.
-In cases where you can only safely update data if you have the latest in-hand, Fluid provides consensus-based data structures.
-These data structures are different from optimistic DDSes because they wait to get confirmation from the Fluid service before apply operations -- even local operations.
+Consensus-based DDSes are different from optimistic DDSes because they wait for confirmation from the Fluid service before applying operations -- even local operations.
+These data structures offer additional behavior guarantees and can be used when you need atomicity or synchronous behavior.

-However, there are cases where you require behavioral guarantees that cannot be implemented in an optimistic way.
+These behavioral guarantees cannot be implemented in an optimistic way.
 The cost is performance; optimistic DDSes are part of what makes Fluid so fast, so using optimistic DDSes is almost always preferred, but you can trade performance for behavioral guarantees.

 #### Why consensus-based DDSes are useful